 - Avoid any company that asks you to pay upfront fees.
 The Federal Trade Commission (FTC) banned this business practice in 2010, specifically for those that only do business over the phone.

-- Stay away from any company that guarantees results, since this is an illegal practice.
+- Stay away from any company that guarantees results.
+This is an illegal practice.
 A company can only promise to do their best to help you with your debt, not make guarantees.

-- If a company seeks you out rather than the other way around, this could be a sign of a scam artist.
+- If a company seeks you out rather than the other way around, steer clear -- this is a major sign of a scam.

 - A balance transfer credit card has a 0% APR for a period of time before it is raised, meaning you initially save much more on your payments.

-- If you don’t fix the habits (such as overspending) that caused your debts, debt consolidation and debt settlement won’t help you in the long run.
+- If you don’t fix the habits that caused your debts (such as overspending), debt relief won’t help you in the long run.

 - Debt settlement has high fees that the company charges after they settle your debt.